james-meadow/bankrupt_prediction/README.md

 -----------

-### Details of Data Pre-processing, Modeling, and Deployment
+### Details of Data Preprocessing, Modeling, and Deployment

 *Everything below this line is just an explanation of the code that already executed during the Runbook section above.*